Published 23 Nov 2018

 How do I pay for my staircasing?

 The additional share can be bought either with savings or with the assistance of a mortgage.
-If paying for it with a mortgage, then this may be either by way of a further advance from your existing lender or a remortgage i.e. a new loan from another lender.
+If paying for it with a mortgage, then this may be either by way of a further advance from your existing lender or a new loan through a remortgage from another lender.

 In the case of an interim staircasing, the mortgage offer must be approved by the association and the additional borrowing must be no more than the amount being paid for the additional share.
 With a final staircasing the mortgage does not have to be approved by the association and there are no rules limiting the amount you can borrow.